poiyomi/PoiyomiDocs/docs/special-fx/glitter.md

 How much to shift the base color around the hue circle.
 This value is circular, and will have the same result at 0 and 1.

-## AudioLink
+## Audio Link

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables or Disables AudioLink effects for Glitter.
+Enables or Disables Audio Link effects for Glitter.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Alpha Band